Cookie consent notice

 add_filter('ska_theme_define_wp_consent_type', '__return_false');

-By default the cookie notice “Accept” button grants consent to all properties in GSK consent map (statistics, marketing, functional, preferences):
+By default the cookie notice “Accept” button (configured with gsk: true) grants consent to all properties in Google Site Kit consent map (statistics, marketing, functional, preferences):

 $store.skaConsent.consent({gsk:true})

-Consent can be rejected by calling reject() which will hide the consent notice.
+Consent can be rejected by calling reject() which will simply hide the consent notice:

 $store.skaConsent.reject()